sumayyamanji/climate_policy_rag/reports/08_QA_Boxes_Report.md

 🌍 Enter countries (comma-separated), or 'all' for all countries: Mexico, Kenya, Indonesia
 ```

-Markdown Output (showing ... below, but the full output can be seen in `output/qa_boxes.md`):
+Markdown Output (showing Mexico below, but the full output can be seen in `output/qa_boxes.md`):

 ``` markdown